auth0/webtask-require/README.md

 # webtask-require

-Use `webtask-require` to call your webtasks from the browser or native apps.
+Use `webtask-require` to call your webtasks from the browser.
 Run node.js code without a backend.

 ```js
 var wt = require('webtask-require')('<your-webtask-container>');